miroslavsajko/ppmscan/README.md

 ### exportFormat

 Format in which found managers are exported.
-Accepted values are "JSON", "EXCEL" and "HTML".
+Accepted values are "JSON", "EXCEL", "HTML" and "HIBERNATE".

 ## IgnoredManagers